At a glance

 Westmead will be Australia’s premier health and innovation district – an ecosystem for excellence, ambition and collaboration.
 Innovation is centred around the Westmead and Children’s hospitals and extends to Parramatta North where a new university and enterprise precinct is proposed.
 Our vision drives this change to accelerate delivery of jobs for the future.

 Areas south of the railway also offer the opportunity for a walkable neighbourhood providing more housing choice and diversity, with an urban village at its heart and excellent public transport connections.

-The transformation of Westmead plays an important role in delivering the vision of Greater Parramatta as Sydney’s Central River City.
+Parramatta North plays an important role in delivering the vision of Greater Parramatta as Sydney’s Central River City.

-The draft place strategy applies to land in Westmead and parts of Northmead and Parramatta North.
+The place strategy applies to land in Westmead and parts of Northmead and Parramatta North.
 It does not involve rezoning but will guide councils, state agencies and the private sector on land use planning and outlines steps to ensure investment and infrastructure is aligned to anticipated growth.

 The place strategy aims to:

 Drive new jobs in health, education and innovation.

 Put people at the centre of future development, with a focus on pedestrian-friendly streets and provision of community amenities.